-How to save on gas and electricity bills when you work from home
+Working from home expenses: how to save on gas and electricity bills

-Working from home has many advantages but at this time of year, having to bear the cost of cranking up the heating and turning on the lights in the middle of the afternoon isn’t one of them.
+Working from home has many advantages but at this time of year, having to bear the extra cost of cranking up the heating and turning on the lights in the middle of the afternoon isn’t one of them.

 Claiming tax relief on energy bills